Help & Advice Articles, Videos and How-to-Guides

 - Repurposed shipping containers

 Installing mini green roofs like this allows you to get all the benefits of a green roof without the larger upfront commitment.
-Draw inspiration from existing green roof design and spark your own ideas.
+Draw inspiration from existing green roof designs and spark your own ideas.

 How much does a green roof cost?